Introduction

 Why would this scenario be the best for disclosure?
 For one, it would mean that the USG needs help from, for instance, the scientific community to figure out the UFO issue.
 Second, for the scientific community to get involved seriously, there would need to be more credible and interesting data made public.
 So, the USG will have no choice but to release more credible data on UFOs/UAP.

 So, if this scenario is true, then the disclosure process will probably pick up speed soon (1 to 3 years from now).
-More data (military videos and witnesses, etc.) will be forthcoming from the DoD, mainstream media will continue to cover the UFO issue, and, hopefully, not only report but actually investigate.
+More data on UFOs/UAP will be forthcoming from the DoD, the mainstream media will continue to cover the UFO issue, and, hopefully, not only report but actually investigate.
 A bonus in this scenario, and during the time span of 1 to 3 years from now, would be congressional hearings.

 Scenario I is a "clean" one.
 Besides the 7 decades of official denial and ridicule (which is a big deal), there are no illegal UFO programs to be dealt with and no people in those illegal programs to protect and/or prosecute.
-The disclosure process will be less complicated and time-consuming if there are no UFO back-engineering programs.
+The absence of UFO back-engineering programs simplifies and expedites the disclosure process.

-In short, the less that the USG knows about UFOs/UAP, the better for disclosure/greater transparency.
+In short, the less the USG knows about UFOs/UAP, the better for disclosure/greater transparency.

 Scenario II

 So in scenario II, we may see slower progress than in scenario I. Mainly because of different standpoints between factions inside the USG on how to control the official narrative.
 Standpoints against greater transparency may not necessarily have any nefarious motives.
-Reasons against disclosure can include a genuine concern over the public's reactions to information that UFOs/UAP are not man made, not from this earth.
-We know that there is a resistance to study UAPs because of religious beliefs ("UFOs are demonic").
-Still, I am inclined to think that those religious beliefs are directed at the phenomena manifested at Skinwalker Ranch rather than at UFOs per se.
+Reasons against disclosure can include a concern over the public's reactions to information that UFOs/UAP are not man made, not from this earth.
+We know that there is a resistance to studying UAPs because of religious beliefs ("UFOs are demonic").
+Still, I believe those religious beliefs target the phenomena at Skinwalker Ranch, not UFOs themselves.

-However, there are probably some self-interested reasons against greater transparency.
+However, self-interest and geopolitical strategy are likely to undermine greater transparency.
 For example, the denial and ridicule of UFOs by the USG (the US Air Force, CIA, etc.) is a historical fact.
-Obviously, the USG will be reluctant to disclose its cover-up of something essential for the world as the UFO phenomenon.
+Obviously, the USG will be reluctant to disclose its cover-up of something essential for the world as the UFO phenomenon, and the implications of the energy sources and technology behind UFOs.

-The question in scenario II is this: Has enough data on UFOs/UAP (military videos, military witnesses, briefings of senators, etc.) reached the public domain to make further progress very difficult to stop?
+The question in scenario II is this: Has enough data on UFOs/UAP reached the public domain to make further progress very difficult to stop?

 Scenario III

 Even though I am more inclined to think that scenario I (or even scenario II) is the more plausible one, I cannot with certainty argue for or against any of the scenarios presented in this text.
-It is too early for any certain conclusions.
+It is too early to draw any definite conclusions.
 It is tough to predict even a year ahead.
-So, let us be open to all the scenarios presented here and other scenarios not mentioned in this text until we have more facts and evidence that points more strongly in one direction.
+Let's keep our options open until we have more evidence.

 With that said, what I mainly disagree with Mr Dolan's analysis is what he thinks the USG knows about UFOs/UAP.
 I believe that the USG's knowledge of the UFO phenomenon is less dramatic than Mr Dolan and others believe.
 I do not believe the USG has any "off-world vehicles" in its possession.
 Neither do I believe the USG has communicated with some non-human intelligence nor has had, or has, bodies of non-human intelligence.
 If there are any "core secrets", I do not think that they are that extraordinary in nature.